Master's Degree in Data and Design.

 Knowledge or experience required

-A bachelor's degree is not essential to take this master's degree in big data; we value professional experience as much as college education.
+A bachelor's degree is not essential to take this master's degree; we value professional experience as much as college education.
 If you still have doubts about whether you would fit in or not, just go ahead, submit your request and we will resolve it on a case-by-case basis.

 Number of students